otam-mato/JavaScript_de-obfuscation_re-engineering/README.md

 ### C. Other Artifacts

-The 'spikes' array serves as a source of values for all puzzle logic
+The 'spikes' array serves as a source of values for all logic of the puzzle

 ```javascript
 // The spikes array contains obfuscated data and is used by all primary functions